awsdocs/amazon-s3-userguide/doc_source/replication-add-config.md

 The latest version of the replication configuration XML is V2\.
 XML V2 replication configurations are those that contain the `Filter` element for rules, and rules that specify S3 Replication Time Control \(S3 RTC\)\.

-To see your replication configuration version, you can use the `GetBucketReplication` API\.
-For more information see, [GetBucketReplication](https://docs.aws.amazon.com/AmazonS3/latest/API/API_GetBucketReplication.html) in the *Amazon Simple Storage Service API Reference*\.
+To see your replication configuration version, you can use the `GetBucketReplication` API operation\.
+For more information, see [GetBucketReplication](https://docs.aws.amazon.com/AmazonS3/latest/API/API_GetBucketReplication.html) in the *Amazon Simple Storage Service API Reference*\.

 For backward compatibility, Amazon S3 continues to support the XML V1 replication configuration\.
-If you have used XML V1 replication configuration, consider the following issues that affect backward compatibility:
+If you've used XML V1 replication configuration, consider the following issues that affect backward compatibility:
 + Replication configuration XML V2 includes the `Filter` element for rules\.
 With the `Filter` element, you can specify object filters based on the object key prefix, tags, or both to scope the objects that the rule applies to\.
 Replication configuration XML V1 supported filtering based only on the key prefix\.
 In that case, you add the `Prefix` directly as a child element of the `Rule` element, as in the following example\.
-V2 also supports configurations that use multiple destination buckets\.

   ```
   <?xml version="1.0" encoding="UTF-8"?>
   <ReplicationConfiguration xmlns="http://s3.amazonaws.com/doc/2006-03-01/">
-    <Role>arn:aws:iam::AcctID:role/role-name</Role>
+    <Role>arn:aws:iam::account-id:role/role-name</Role>
     <Rule>
       <Status>Enabled</Status>
       <Prefix>key-prefix</Prefix>
-      <Destination><Bucket>arn:aws:s3:::destinationbucket</Bucket></Destination>
+      <Destination><Bucket>arn:aws:s3:::destination-bucket-name</Bucket></Destination>

     </Rule>
   </ReplicationConfiguration>
   ```

   For backward compatibility, `Amazon S3 ` continues to support the V1 configuration\.
 + When you delete an object from your source bucket without specifying an object version ID, Amazon S3 adds a delete marker\.
-If you use V1 of the replication configuration XML, Amazon S3 replicates delete markers that resulted from user actions\.
-In other words, if the user deleted the object, and not if Amazon S3 deleted it because the object expired as part of lifecycle action\.
+If you use V1 of the replication configuration XML, Amazon S3 replicates delete markers that result from user actions\.
+In other words, Amazon S3 replicates the delete marker if a user deleted the object, and not if Amazon S3 deleted it because the object expired as part of a lifecycle action\.
 In V2 replication configurations, you can enable delete marker replication for tag\-based rules\.
 For more information, see [Replicating delete markers between buckets](delete-marker-replication.md)\.